What is an Online or Electronic Signature?

 A study found that adopting the use of electronic signatures led to an 85% improvement in productivity.
 By taking away the time spent on copying, faxing, organizing, and transporting documents, employees will have more time to spend on more valuable tasks that require their expertise.

 Streamlining contact management can contribute to higher workplace efficiency, reduce time spent on back-end tasks, and improve employee morale - all leading to a more productive workplace.
+Learn more about how to insert signature in Word and how to digitally sign a PDF.

 Lower Risk of Human Error

-Take paper documents, administrative tasks, and the sending back and forth of documents out of the equation and e-signatures offer a much lower risk of human error.
+Take paper documents, administrative tasks, and the sending back and forth of documents out of` the equation and e-signatures offer a much lower risk of human error.
 In fact, among financial institutions, signing documents with an electronic signature reduces the likelihood of scanning errors by 92% and prevents files from disappearing by 66%.
 An e-signed document or contract is saved in file format, so they can't mysteriously disappear in the office or get accidentally mistaken for trash.

 Alongside the risk of human error is the added security an electronic signature provides when executed with contract management software.
 With robust user verification, contract management software enables businesses and freelancers to ensure documents are only shared with those they need to be shared with.